jmejia8/GGA-CGT/README.md

 ### Input:
-File "instances.txt" including the name of the BPP instances to be solved;
+File `instances.txt` including the name of the BPP instances to be solved;
 Files including the standard instances to be solve;
-File "configurations.txt" including the parameter values for each experiment;
+File `configurations.txt` including the parameter values for each experiment;

 ### Output:
 A set of files `GGA-CGT_(i).txt` including the experimental results for each